KQM-git/TCL/docs/characters/anemo/venti.md

 **Notes**

 * The resistance reduction from Venti C6 lasts 10 seconds from the last tick of damage taken.
-Anemo res reduction duration can only be refreshed by Anemo dmg ticks, while the infused element's res reduction duration is refreshed by that element's DOT ticks.
+Anemo RES reduction duration can only be refreshed by Anemo DMG ticks, while the infused Element's RES reduction duration is refreshed by that Element's DOT ticks.

 </TabItem>
 </Tabs>